thin-edge/thin-edge.io_examples/StreamingAnalytics/ResourceMonitoring/README.md

-COPYRIGHT NOTICE

-# Copyright (c) 2022 Software AG, Darmstadt, Germany and/or Software AG USA Inc., Reston, VA, USA, and/or its subsidiaries and/or its affiliates and/or their licensors.
-# Use, reproduction, transfer, publication or disclosure is prohibited except as specifically provided for in your License Agreement with Software AG

 # Streaming Analytics Resource Monitoring Sample

 This example demonstrates the use of Apama to monitor CPU and memory usage and calculate